intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

     $INPUT_DIR $OUTPUT_DIR aes_cbc_pkcs5padding plain_text [QUERY]
 ```

-INPUT_DIR is the tpch's data dir.
+INPUT_DIR is the TPC-H's data dir.
 OUTPUT_DIR is the dir to write the query result.
 The optional parameter [QUERY] is the number of the query to run e.g 1, 2, ..., 22